dwm66/iobroker-scripts/bash/README.md

 - TIMESTAMP The timestamp format.
 Default is set to $(date +%Y-%m-%d-%H%M%S%Z), which is Year-Month-Day-HourMinuteSeconds
 - IOBVOLUME_DEFAULT Default name for IOBroker volumes.
 This is set by default to iobroker-data-$(date +%Y%m%d), so its containing the creation date.
 - IOBCONTAINER_DEFAULT Default name for the container.
 Default is "iobroker-blue", to support a "blue/green" deployment scheme.
 - BACKUPDIR_DEFAULT Default directory for storing backups.
-Default is ~/iobroker_backups
+Default is ~/iobroker_backups.
+This is the backup directory which will be mounted as a volume to the iobroker container, not for the backup option of this script.
 - SSH_DIR_DEFAULT Default directory for SSH keys.
 See below.
 - IOB_PREFIX Prefix for "prefixed variables", default "iobroker"
 - MYSQL_USER  User for mySQL database backup.
 If not set, database backups are disabled.